robb-j/dashund/README.md

 * Authentication (authn) is the process of prooving who you are.
 * Authorization (authz) is the proof you received when authentication.

+## How it should work

+There will be a CLI for configuring widgets in groups (zones) and authenticating with third party services.
+There will be an API library for reading in widget/authorization files and scaffolding an api with web sockets.
+There will be a UI library for rendering widgets which subscribe to the api's web sockets.

 ## The CLI

 ```bash